Prison sexuality: Male prisoners

-Prison sexuality for males has been studied since the 1930s.
-Research is lacking on consensual sex because most research done has focused on coercion.
+Prison sexuality for men has been studied since the 1930s.
+Research is lacking on consensual sex, as most research done has focused on coercion.
 Sexual abuse is more common among male inmates.
 Men sexually abuse others to establish dominance, power and to maintain their masculinity.
-Men who are physically weaker will offer consensual sex in exchange for protection, security, goods or support.
+In protective pairing, men who are physically weaker will offer consensual sex in exchange for protection, security, goods or support.

-Heterosexual men in prison view their homosexual acts as being "situation specific" and may not consider themselves bisexual.
+Heterosexual men in prison view their homosexual acts as being situational and may not consider themselves bisexual.
 These men often describe how they imagine being with a woman while taking part in sexual activity with a male inmate.
 During masturbation, they picture past sexual experiences with women.
 They take part in homosexual activity due to having no “heterosexual outlets”.

 A dominant sexual partner in prison is called "daddy" while their submissive partner is called "kid" or “girl”.
 The dominant partner has their mate take on the feminine role in order to feel more masculine and powerful.

 Jonathan Schwartz's research in the documentary Turned Out: Sexual Assault Behind Bars found that "in male prison populations where entitlement to (anal and oral) penetration (or perhaps possessing a 'wife') is the ultimate symbol of domination – [it is] part of the symbolic economy of an all-male, hyper-masculinist environment."

 Mixed-sex prisons

 While most prisons exclusively house inmates of either gender, there are some facilities that house both men and women.
 Within such institutions there are cases where inmates engage in heterosexual sex with prisoners of the opposite gender.
 Additionally, there have even been instances in which married couples are held in the same location.
 However such sexual encounters are not very common and can be difficult for the inmates to arrange with each other as a result of the men and women being separated from each other and the fact that the prisoners are closely monitored by the prison officers.

 This specific kind of interaction between inmates is gaining more attention, due to the benefits it seems to provide for inmates.
 For instance, inmates in these relationships experience a lower level of romantic loneliness, a higher level of sexual satisfaction, as well as increased quality of life compared to inmates with a spouse/romantic partner outside of the jail or inmates with no partner whatsoever.
 This suggests that inmates in the same prison will benefit from developing relationships with other inmates.
-In the rare instances where inmates are permitted contact with incarcerated members of the opposite sex, intimate relationships are shown to be beneficial for the inmates’ interpersonal and psychological state.
+In the rare instances where inmates are permitted contact with incarcerated members of the opposite sex, intimate relationships are shown to be beneficial for the inmates' interpersonal and psychological state.